(Also called Butterfly Vertebrae)

 Photo of hemivertebra by MarVistaVet

 Most of us know that our backbones are more technically called vertebrae, that they make up our vertebral column, and consist of small block-like bones joined by spongy discs, supporting our skeletons and protecting our spinal cords.
-A hemivertebra is a congenitally deformed vertebra.
-It occurs when two or more vertebral bodies (the block-like portion of the vertebrae) fuse or develop asymmetrically; creating a wedging effect in what should be a fairly rectangular block.
+A hemivertebra is a congenital (present at birth) condition where vertebrae are deformed.
+It occurs when two or more vertebral bodies (the block-like portion of the vertebrae) fuse and develop asymmetrically; creating a wedging effect in what should be a fairly rectangular block.

 The normal vertebrae have cylindrical vertebral bodies that connect like beads on a necklace.
 The vertebral body of the hemivertebra has not developed symmetrically leading to a wedge shape.
 Fitting the hemivertebrae into the spine causes the spine to bend or twist.
 Graphics by MarVistaVet.